HMC Common Core

 All Core courses must be attempted by the end of the fifth semester.

-Students have the option of graduating under the curriculum spelled out in any catalog (that is, fulfilling the set of Core, major, HSA, and overall credit requirements represented by any catalog) that is in effect during their continuous enrollment at the College.
-Students who entered the College in the Fall of 2017, for example, would be able to graduate under the 2018–2019 catalog, if they formally notify the registrar of their wish to do so.
+Core requirements are governed by the catalog in effect at the time of a student’s matriculation as a degree-seeking student at the College.
+As such, Core requirements for students entering HMC prior to Fall 2021 will differ.
+Prior-year catalogs detail the applicable requirements.
+Students may petition the Scholarly Standing Committee to complete the graduation requirements stated in a later catalog (that is, fulfilling the set of Core, major, HSA, and overall credit requirements represented by any catalog) in effect during their enrollment at the College, but they may not mix provisions from various catalogs.
+For example, students who entered the College in the Fall of 2020 would be able to graduate under the 2021–2022 catalog, if they successfully petition the Scholarly Standing Committee with their request to do so.
 However, the student selecting a later catalog is bound by that catalog’s entire curriculum and may not cherry-pick components of the curriculum.

 Core courses are listed below.
 Course descriptions are also given in the course listings for the departments.